 Mudbone Grown is a black-owned farm enterprise that promotes inter-generational community-based farming that creates measurable and sustainable environmental, social, cultural, and economic impacts in communities.
 MudBone Grown's work helps to develop and implement workplace-based educational experiences to help teens, young adults, and low-income communities develop marketable careers, education skills that help build and sustain community capacity and place them in local jobs.
 By doing this we can succeed in our five-year goal to enhance food security, reduce energy use, improve community health and well-being, and stabilize our communities.

-Shantae Johnson is a certified community health worker, doula, breastfeeding peer counselor, urban farmer and food justice warrior.
+Shantae Johnson is a certified community health worker, doula, breastfeeding peer counselor, farmer and food justice warrior.
 She is a cultural bridge builder with strengths in community organizing, project management, and program creation with a public health lens.
 She is a parent, healer, chef, and referee to their six beautiful children.

-Arthur Shavers is an urban farmer, community organizer, construction “jack-of-all-trades”, idea implementation generator and professional leather smith.
+Arthur Shavers is a farmer with a passion for creating infrastructure.
+He is also a community organizer, idea implementation generator and professional leather smith.
 He is a native Portlander with strong ties to the black community.
 He is creating foodscaping paradises using landscaping and structural innovation.
 He is the President of their nonprofit, Feed'em Freedom.